Goodbye Bruce Lee: His Last Game of Death: Synopsis

-The opponents in the Tower include: a synchronized pair of fighters, a Japanese swordsman, a karateka, a wrestler, an Indian nunchaku-wielding fighter, and a bare-knuckled boxer who talks a lot but ends up surrendering easily.
-Finally, on the last level, the protagonist engages in a drawn-out fight with a whip-wielding villain while the remaining henchmen hold his girlfriend over the Tower’s ledge.
-After the hero wins the last fight, the villains release his girlfriend and surrender to the police.
+The last opponent which is a Muhammad Ali look-a-like, talks a lot with cockiness but ends up surrendering easily after getting outclassed.
+Finally, on the last level, the protagonist engages in a drawn-out fight with a whip-wielding crime boss from Hong Kong, while the remaining henchmen hold his girlfriend over the Tower’s ledge.
+After the young hero wins the last fight, the villains release his girlfriend and surrender to the police.

 Release

 The film was released in 1975 in Hong Kong, Taiwan, West Germany, and the Netherlands.
-It was released in 1976 in the United States, France, and Denmark.
-It was released in Turkey in May 1977.
+It was released in 1976 in the United States, Denmark, and France, where it sold 630,452 tickets.

 Reception

 Blood Brothers gave the film a 2 out of 5.
 Thevideovaccum.com gave the film 2.5 stars.
 Variedcelluloid gave the film 4 out of 5 stars.